Computer Science

 CSC 353pm Seminar: Topics in Robotics-Robotics Perception and Mapping (4 Credits)

 Robotic perception is a crucial aspect of robotics.
 It lets artificial agents, like robots or software automatons, gather information about their environment to make informed decisions.
-Perception includes sensing of light information (vision), sound information (audition), tactile or limb-position information (touch / proprioception) and several other aspects that can be integrated to give the agent a sufficient idea of its context.
-In this seminar, we will discuss the basics concepts, the history and future directions of robotic perception.
+Perception includes sensing of light information (vision), sound information (audition), tactile or limb-position information (touch/proprioception) and several other aspects that can be integrated to give the agent a sufficient idea of its context.
+The class discusses the basics concepts, and the history and future directions of robotic perception.
+Restrictions: Juniors and seniors only.
 Enrollment limited to 12.
-Juniors and seniors only.
 Instructor permission required.

 Fall, Spring, Variable